BuckyLuis/Floorplan_Github/README.md

 * removal of erased/ undone objects from Area lists

 * save rooms and tiles to xml
-* reconstruct in-game runtime .xml to GameObjects -- Convert GameObject, Material etc references to be String refs = which tranlate to lookup the Gameobject, Material etc
+* reconstruct in-game runtime .xml to GameObjects -- Convert GameObject, Material etc references to be String refs = used to lookup the Gameobject, Material etc
 * AssetBundles ??? .. or Resources folder ??? .. or a LevelGenController with Dictionaries ???

 * **EntityToPaint Menu**